amminer/ansifier/README.md

 ## 📦 Installation <a name = "installation"></a>

 This package is on PyPi!
 Simply `pip install ansifier` and you should be good to go.

+You're also more than welcome to clone or download the source, which includes development environment stuff such as tests and build configuration, if that suits your needs.
+The development environment assumes that you're running linux, and that your python is python3.

 ## 🕹️ Usage <a name="usage"></a>